-U.S. immigration law allows an immigration judge or asylum officer to grant asylum to people who are found to meet the legal definition of a "refugee."
-If you can convince the judge or asylum officer hearing your case that you suffered or fear persecution in your home country and that the persecution is tied to one of the five grounds mentioned in the Immigration and Nationality Act (race, religion, nationality, membership in a particular social group, or political opinion), you could be granted asylum.
+U.S. immigration law allows an immigration judge or asylum officer to grant asylum to people who meet the legal definition of a "refugee."
+If you can convince the judge or asylum officer hearing your case that you suffered or fear persecution in your home country and that the persecution is tied to one of five grounds (race, religion, nationality, membership in a particular social group, or political opinion), the law allows you to be granted asylum.
 This article will discuss whether your sexual orientation—that is, whether you are gay, lesbian, transgender, bi, or otherwise fall into the category often called LGBTQ—could match one of these five grounds.
 The best bet is usually to claim membership in a particular social group as the basis for an asylum claim.

 (For more information on basic eligibility for asylum, see Asylum or Refugee Status: Who Is Eligible?.)

 Social group is the most expansive of the five grounds for asylum, and many categories of people can fit within its definition.
 It is largely up to you to name or define the group you claim to belong to.
-The judge or officer will look at whether the members of the group you are crafting have an immutable characteristic: in other words, a trait you either cannot change or one that is so fundamental to who you are that you should not be required to change it (see Matter of Acosta, 19 I&N Dec.
+The immigration judge or asylum officer will look at whether the members of the group you are crafting have an immutable characteristic: in other words, have a trait that either cannot be changed or one that is so fundamental to who they are that they should not be required to change it (see Matter of Acosta, 19 I&N Dec.
 211 (B.I.A.
 1985)).